Oliver Bjorkstrand Game Preview: Kraken vs. Kings

-Oliver Bjorkstrand and the Seattle Kraken will face the Los Angeles Kings at 10:00 PM ET on Saturday, at Climate Pledge Arena.
-Fancy a bet on Bjorkstrand in the Kraken-Kings matchup?
-Use our stats and information below.
+Oliver Bjorkstrand will be among those on the ice Wednesday when his Seattle Kraken face the Los Angeles Kings at Crypto.com Arena.
+Prop bets for Bjorkstrand are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.